-Study skills for students with a Specific Learning Disability (SLD)
+Study skills for students with a Specific Learning Disability (SpLD)

 "They taught me so many skills, planning, organisation, I started with grammar, structuring paragraphs, all these little rules that make your life hell if you don't know them" (Webber, 2016)

-A range of strategies are listed below that are used by students with SLDs to address reading, writing, comprehension and organisational barriers:
+A range of strategies are listed below that are used by students with SpLDs to address reading, writing, comprehension and organisational barriers: